-At the other end of the spectrum are physicians who felt so uncomfortable that they either had a pro-bono clinic, i.e., seeing private patients free of charge, or have closed their private clinics.
+3. At the other end of the spectrum are physicians who felt so uncomfortable that they either had a pro-bono clinic and see private patients free of charge; others have closed their private clinics.

 I do not take money from the patients.
 They do not owe me anything.
 They come here the first time without any obligation, nothing.
 Whoever wants to come, comes.
 I see over a thousand patients a year in this manner.
 It’s called an open clinic.
 At night, after operations, between operations.
-I sit here in the evenings and I sometimes see five or six patients, even if I have to stay here until 11 at night.
-B15 – Cardio-thoracic surgeon (public sector exclusively)
+I sit here in the evenings and I sometimes see five or six patients, even if I have to stay here until 11 at night. ~B15 – Cardio-thoracic surgeon (public sector exclusively)

 I made a decision.
 It is not as if I did not have a private practice.
 Until eight years ago I also had a private practice.
 I had huge clinics.
 Eight years ago I decided to devote myself solely to public medicine and I’m very happy with it.
-If you are a physician, you have to be a physician and not run around and practice medicine in all kinds of other places.
-B22 – General surgeon (public sector exclusively)
+If you are a physician, you have to be a physician and not run around and practice medicine in all kinds of other places….
+Look I’m a pancreatic surgeon–I see patients on Saturday mornings when I have a clinic here pro-bono and I don’t charge these needy patients anything. ~B22 – General surgeon (public sector exclusively)

-Not only did this surgeon close his private clinics, but moreover he decided to provide pro-bono counseling:

-Look I’m a pancreatic surgeon–I see patients on Saturday mornings when I have a clinic here pro-bono and I don’t charge these needy patients anything.

-B22 – General surgeon (public sector exclusively)

-This leads us to the last question: suggestions for resolving or diminishing public-private tensions.

 Question #3 – What suggestions do physicians offer in order to retain more doctors in the public sphere?

-We have shown the inherent tension in public-private partnerships.
-Interestingly, physicians who were moonlighting said they would prefer to work only in one place, the public sector.
-With a slight addition to their public salary and some minor accommodations they are willing to forgo their private practice and commit themselves to the public system.
+We have shown that the interviewees are aware of the inherent tension between public and private health-care provision.
+Interestingly, physicians who were moonlighting in private practice said they would prefer to work only in the public sector: With a slight addition to their public salary and some minor accommodations they say they are willing to forgo their private practice and commit themselves to the public system.
 Here are their suggestions:

-Recruitment of fulltime doctors who will be well paid, especially in the periphery.
+Recruit full-time doctors who will be well paid, especially in the geographic periphery.
 Two surgeons even quoted a price they believe will be satisfactory for physicians to stay within the public boundaries.

-I suggest paying a large sum to bring department heads to work fulltime in peripheral public hospitals.
+I suggest paying a large sum to bring department heads to work full-time in peripheral public hospitals.
 Here’s a wild exaggeration: $40,000 for a monthly salary.
 How many department heads in my hospital?
 Twenty.
 I am still exaggerating.
 Do the numbers, what do you get?
 For $800,000 a month you have improved the quality of medical care by leaps and bounds by bringing in twenty department heads who are big canons.
-Can’t we afford this?!B13 – cardio-surgeon (public & private sector)
+Can’t we afford this?! ~B13 – cardio-surgeon (public & private sector)

 What is the appropriate remuneration for a senior hospital physician?
 I think $16,000 a month, net.
 That would enable a physician to truly have no worries and not have to have [private] clinic hours.
 That translates into $31,000 gross per month.
 That’s fair compensation for what I sacrificed in the past, and what I do now.
 Very reasonable.
 I don’t want to net $62,000 a month.
 I know guys who do make that.
-I don’t know what they do with so much money.B22 – General surgeon (public sector exclusively)
+I don’t know what they do with so much money. ~B22 – General surgeon (public sector exclusively)

 The following doctor cites the example of the solution implemented by the head of a Tel Aviv hospital.
 It illustrates the willingness of physicians to forgo private clinics in exchange for slight salary raises.